iamdtang/skaterdav85.github.io/_posts/2018-05-26-conditional-default-values-for-ember-data-model-attributes.md

 layout: post
 title: Conditional Default Values for Ember Data Model Attributes
 date: 2018-05-26
-description: This post covers how to access the instance of a record in the defaultValue function of an attribute for conditionally setting a default value.
+description: This post covers how to access the instance of a model in the defaultValue function of an attribute to conditionally set a default value.
 image: conditional-default-values-in-ember-data-model-attributes.png
 image_alt: code screenshot of conditionally setting a default value in an Ember Data model attribute
 keywords: ember data, model, attribute, conditional, default value, defaultValue